clayne11/eslint-import-resolver-meteor/README.md

 The strategy for resolving a Meteor import is as follows:

-We check that the package exists in `.meteor/versions`.
+Check that the package exists in `.meteor/versions`.
 If the package exists in this file it means that the package being imported has been required by the project, either directly through `meteor add foo` or indirectly, by another package requiring it.

 This strategy is imperfect, however it is the best we can do.
 It leads to the following false positives:

-1. If you linting inside of a Meteor package, that package will only have access to the packages that it imports in it's `package.js` file.
+1. If you're linting inside of a Meteor package, that package will only have access to the packages that it imports in it's `package.js` file.
 You will get false positives for packages that are required by the project but not by the package.
 1. If a Meteor package is required by another package you are using, but you do not directly rely on that package, it will still show up in `.meteor/versions`.
 As a result you will get a false positive even though you can't import